An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Asymptotic-preserving IMEX method

 \section{Asymptotic-preserving IMEX method}

-In this section, we will introduce an asymptotic-preserving IMEX numerical scheme to solve \eqref{eq:moment_equation} and \eqref{eq:Pn_energy}.
-We will begin from the order analysis of the expansion coefficients referred to Knudsen number, based on which we will propose our new numerical scheme.
+In this section, we will introduce an asymptotic-preserving IMEX numerical scheme to solve \eqref{eq:final_Pn} and \eqref{eq:Pn_energy}.
+We will begin from the order analysis of the expansion coefficients with respect to the parameter $\epsilon$, based on which we will propose the new numerical scheme.